Reinterpretation and Extension of Entropy Correction Terms for Residual Distribution and Discontinuous Galerkin Schemes: Application to Structure Preserving Discretization: Entropy Corrections for Numerical Schemes

-In addition, these correction terms have to be chosen such that they do not violate the conservation relation.
+where $\Fnumj$ is a numerical entropy flux and $w_{\sigma}$ is the entropy variable at the DOF $\sigma$.
+In general, the conservation relations \eqref{eq:residual_basic} and \eqref{eq:entropy_condition} are not compatible.
+To achieve both, we manipulate the residuals as follows.
 The correction term $ r_\sigma^K$ is added to the residual $\ResKs$ at every degree of freedom, such that the corrected residual